shravanik31/Deep-Learning/hw2/hw2_1/README.md

 A trained model with name “model_shravani.h5” is saved at the end of training process.

+Please download the model from https://drive.google.com/file/d/19dvvQgTKG4UelaMULE6lmvMWQ06yPlLJ/view?usp=sharing as downloading from the GitHub may have some issues (compression and extraction).
+I have performed this assignment on Palmetto cluster using CUDA.
+So please test the model with CUDA supporting device.

 Testing:
 Before starting the testing process, please download the pretrained model “model_shravani.h5”, testing_label.json, index_to_word.pickle and blue_eval.py files to your respective directory.